009Kings/beeFree/README.md

 <strong>Very.</strong>

-I am changing my name to Icarus because after six or seven different logic structures and six hours of work I finally realised that the wax on my wings had melted and I was plumetting back to earth with the velocity of my hubris.
+I am changing my name to Icarus because after six or seven different logic structures and six hours of work I finally realised that the wax on my wings had melted and I was plummeting back to earth with the velocity of my hubris.

 ![Bee's got the zoomies part One](https://raw.githubusercontent.com/009kings/beeFree/master/readmeImg/beeLaunchBug.gif)